2016 24 Hours of Daytona: Morning to early afternoon

 A suspected brake disc failure sent Luhr's No. 100 BMW into the outside barrier at turn one and caused heavy damage to the car and debris littered the area.
 He was sent across an access road and stopped at turn six.
 Luhr was uninjured, but the damage sustained to the BMW necessitated its retirement.
 A 13-minute 15th caution was deployed to clear the debris.
-After the resumption of racing, Simon Pagenaud's No. 31 AER Corvette DP took the lead from Ed Brown's ESM Ligier.
+After the resumption of racing, Simon Pagenaud's No. 31 AXR Corvette DP took the lead from Ed Brown's ESM Ligier-Honda.
 The lead of GTLM changed from Scuderia Corsa to Porsche returning to first and second with Kévin Estre's No. 911 car ahead of Bamber's No. 912 entry.
 The fourth-placed car in GTLM of García was hit by Olivier Beretta's Risi Ferrari.
 García continued without major damage to the No. 3 car.
-Pier Guidi separated the two Porsche cars by using a 16th caution for the SMP BR01 stopping on the circuit to take second in class.
+Pier Guidi separated the two Porsche cars by using a 16th caution for the SMP BR01-Nissan stopping on the circuit to take second in class.
 The No. 52 PR1/Mathiasen Oreca was forced to enter the garage for repairs to a malfunctioning fuel pump relay, losing the team 20 laps to the PC class-leading No. 85 JDC/Miller entry.

 The close of the 14th hour saw the 17th caution: the No. 007 TRG-AMR Aston Martin of Antonio Pérez and Emanuele Busnell's No. 21 Konrad Lamborghini made contact causing the Aston Martin to spin and rest against a tire barrier on the outside of the Bus Stop chicane.
 Both cars were retired from the event.
 The two GTLM class-leading Porsche cars had their brake discs changed and promoted Bill Auberlen's No. 25 BMW to the category lead.
-Marc Goossens led at the restart in the No. 90 VFR Corvette DP before Cameron of AER overtook him leaving the International Horseshoe corner.
+Marc Goossens led at the restart in the No. 90 VFR Corvette DP before Cameron of AXR overtook him leaving the International Horseshoe corner.
 Five Prototype cars were within one second of each other as Goossens retook the lead from Cameron not long after.
-Before the 15th hour ended, the No. 31 AER Corvette DP had a flash fire when fuel hit the car's cockpit and bodywork.
+Before the 15th hour ended, the No. 31 AXR Corvette DP had a flash fire when fuel hit the car's cockpit and bodywork.
 JDC/Miller had an anxious moment when Koch damaged the No. 85 Oreca's front bodywork and suspension against a tire barrier.
 Koch returned to the pit lane and repairs were fast enough for his team not to relinquish the PC class lead to Yount's No. 26 BAR1 car.